Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, the clues are well-written and meet the length requirements.
-The informed clues are highly specific and relate directly to the correct answer.
-However, the misinformed and fake clues could be improved to better create ambiguity or misdirection.
-The difficulty level is moderate, but some clues might be too easy or too hard.
+The informed clues are high quality and directly point to the correct answer without overlap.
+The fake clues are also very strong in their misdirection.
+The misinformed clues are somewhat weak in creating productive ambiguity, as the themes are very common in animated films.
+The difficulty is appropriately balanced.

 ---